Hi there 👋 and welcome to CS106B!

 We want to enable everyone to succeed in this course and offer different paths to help.

-The instructors and head TA will hold office hours (Zoom).
-The course helpers and section leaders staff regular LaIR helper hours (Zoom).
+The instructors and Head CA will hold office hours in person, with a zoom option available when needed by request.
+The course helpers and section leaders staff regular LaIR helper hours on OhYay.
 The CS106B Ed Discussion forum allows public Q&A and discussion with your peers.
+Here is the Quick Start Guide to using Ed.

-Students who need an academic accommodation based on the impact of a disability should initiate a request with the Office of Accessible Education.
+Students who need academic accommodations based on the impact of a disability should initiate a request with the Office of Accessible Education.
 Professional staff will evaluate the request with required documentation, recommend reasonable accommodations, and prepare an Accommodation Letter dated in the current quarter.
 Students should contact the OAE as soon as possible since timely notice is needed to coordinate accommodations.
-The OAE has contact information on their web page http://oae.stanford.edu.
+The OAE has contact information on their web page: http://oae.stanford.edu.
+Once you obtain your OAE letter, please send it to the head TA.

 V) Honor Code

-As a student taking a Stanford course, you agree to abide by the Stanford Honor Code, and we expect you to observe our course-specific Honor Code expectations.
+As a student taking a Stanford course, you agree to abide by the Stanford Honor Code, and we expect you to read over and follow the CS-specific Honor Code expectations detailed on the CS106B website.
 Your programs should be your own original, independent effort and must not be based on, guided by, or jointly developed with the work of others.